Biography

 Research Experience

-- Develop a pioneering framework to bolster road network resilience against cyber-attacks in extensive road networks and mitigate cyber attack’s impact by using defense strategies.
-(Sponsor: USDOT - NATIONAL CENTER FOR TRANSPORTATION CYBERSECURITY AND RESILIENCY [TraCR])
+- Develop a pioneering framework to bolster road network resilience against cyber-attacks in extensive road networks and mitigate the impact of cyber attacks by using defense strategies.

-- Analyze the traffic impact of movable barrier (Alex Fraser Bridge) in Vancouver by leveraging the mobile location data (Sponsor: Lindsay Corporation)
+- Analyze the traffic impact of the movable barrier (Alex Fraser Bridge) in Vancouver by leveraging the mobile location data

 - Led a study on designing a cluster-based route of multi-capacity vehicles of demand-responsive transport services for the disabled and analyzing the quantitative effects of shared parking services & last-mile mobility services